apalache-mc/apalache/docs/src/tutorials/randomized.md

 runs.
 However, recall that we have to find a run that contains the [sequence of events](#erc20-events) as a subsequence!
 It seems that the probability of finding an invariant violation in a single run stays the same as for the length of 5.
-(Note that this argument requires a more careful analysis.)
+(This argument requires a more careful analysis.)

+Interestingly, when we set the execution length to 50, Apalache typically finds an invariant violation in the first symbolic run after 20-40 steps in 5-7 seconds.
+This is probably explained by uniform randomization of actions and that multiple short runs are packed in a single long run.

 ### 4.10.
 Do we have to enumerate runs at all?